President – Jenny Steinitz

 Deputy Director for Conference – Benjamin Mak

-Benjamin is a second-year Law student at Gonville and Caius College.
+Benjamin is a third-year Law student at Gonville and Caius College.
 Outside TWS, he is active as a debater and adjudicator with the Cambridge Union.

 Director for Publicity – Jacob Lypp